ballerina-platform/ballerina-release/release-notes/swan-lake-release-notes/swan-lake-2201.2.0-release-note.md

 ```

 ###### Handling `null` values
-JSON null fields would be treated as required fields with `anydata` type.
+JSON `null` fields would be treated as required fields with the `anydata` type.
 ```json
 {
   "firstName": "Joe",